TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-dataProcessing
     :type: array of class references by full namespace

-    Add one or multiple processors to manipulate the :php:`$data` variable of the currently rendered content object, like tt_content or page.
-The sub-property :typoscript:`options` can be used to pass parameters to the processor class.
+    Add one or more processors to manipulate the :php:`$data` variable of the currently rendered content object, such as tt_content or page.
+Use the sub-property :typoscript:`options` to pass parameters to the processor class.

     ..  note::

-        The content was moved to the subpage :ref:`dataProcessing`.
+        This content was moved to the subpage :ref:`dataProcessing`.

 .. _cobj-fluidtemplate-properties-extbase-controlleractionname: